 Action, Horror, Superhero

 The saying 'style over substance' is often bandied about with regards to many films but never has it been more apt than with Spawn.
 The film's strengths are undoubtedly its impressive array of costumes, makeup and prosthetics which help create the various hellish characters seen in the comics come to life - which is no mean feat.
 While Dippé might not be the most experienced director, his extensive background in special effects is well utilised here and the film offers many imaginative sequences that benefits from Spawn's crashing through a skylight with cape billowing around him to the frankly monstrous appearance of Leguizamo as the Violator.
 Only his voice and mannerisms give the game away as the actor is simply unrecognisable.

 The film's action sequences are loud and bombastic enough to distract you from the weak narrative but also give Spawn a menacing edge, given his near limitless powers.
-Imagine if Jim Carrey's The Mask was nursing a hangover from hell and you get the idea - White's masked marauder can send mighty chains sailing through the air, huge steel jaws for clamping onto baddies and a mutating motorcycle.
+Imagine if Jim Carrey's The Mask was nursing a hangover from hell and went emo and you get the idea - White's masked marauder can send mighty chains sailing through the air, huge steel jaws for clamping onto baddies and a mutating motorcycle.
 It makes a change from the usual fisticuffs we get from most superheroes - even now - and at least the character is a little different and less clean-cut than almost all of Marvel's franchise-leading characters.